msheiny/nautobot-app-device-onboarding/docs/user/app_detailed_design.md

     - Finally, all the platform specific commands to run, along with all the jpath, `post_processor` information loaded from the platform specific YAML files must be injected into the Nornir data object to be accessible later in the extract, transform functions.
 4. Within the context of a Nornir `with_processor` context manager call the `netmiko_send_commands` Nornir task.
     - Access the loaded platform specific YAML data and deduplicate commands to avoid running the same command multiple times.
 E.g. Multiple required data attributes come from the same show command.
-5. Utilize native Nornir Processor to overload functionality on `subtask_instance_completed()` to run command outputs through extract and transformation functions.
+5. Utilize native Nornir Processor to overload functionality on `task_instance_completed()` to run command outputs through extract and transformation functions.
     - This essentially is our "ET" portion of a "ETL" process.
     - Next, the JSON result from the show command after the parser executes (E.g. textfsm), gets run through the jdiff function `extract_data_from_json()` with the data and the `jpath` from the YAML file definition.
     - Finally, an optional `post_processor` jinja2 capable execution can further transform the data for that command before passing it to finish the SSoT syncronizaton.